McLennan County vineyard owner Grider on trial in Jan. 6 case

 In stipulations filed Thursday, the prosecution and defense agreed to certain facts of the case.

-The defense also agreed to allow into the record certain testimony Capt.
-Carneysha Mendoza and Inspector Lanelle Hawa, officers of two agencies responsible for security at the U.S. Capitol, gave at a prior trial, U.S. v.
-Rivera, on June 14.

-Their testimony establishes the physical signs and barriers and the vice president’s attendance.

 The prosecution’s trail brief filed on Dec.
-5 goes on to accuse Grider of passing a Kevlar helmet to another rioter who proceeded to bash out the glass in a door in the House of Representatives area of the Capitol.
+5 says Grider passed a Kevlar helmet to another rioter who proceeded to bash out the glass in a door in the House of Representatives area of the Capitol.
 The prosecution says that after the glass was knocked out of the door, Ashli Babbitt climbed through and a police officer shot her.
 Babbitt died.

 “The problem here for the government is that the only real applicable laws that Chris, and many others, possibly violated that day for their unlawful entry into the Capitol is punishable by only six months imprisonment,” the Tribune-Herald previously reported Mayr saying.
 “Under Texas state law, it’s criminal trespass, it’s a Class B misdemeanor, and likewise only punishable by a maximum of six months in jail.